kurapica/PLoop/README.md

 			The root class of other classes.
 Object class contains several methodes for common use.

 		Event :
-			OnEventHandlerChanged　-　Fired when the event handler is cheanged
+			OnEventHandlerChanged　-　Fired when an event's handler is changed

 		Method :
 			ActiveThread　-　Active the thread mode for special events